 After the January 5 application deadline, the OIP will review students’ academic and disciplinary records against specific BC policies as well any program specific requirements.
 Programs may have space restrictions.
 After the review, OIP will notify students of their abroad status.

 The most important criterion OIP considers in making decisions for high demand programs is a student's academic record, including their GPA, previous courses taken, and degree.
 Inevitably, there are more qualified candidates than there are available positions for these programs.
-In such cases, candidate essays provide OIP staff members valuable context in making final decisions.

 If approved, students will apply to their chosen host program.
 Information regarding applying to the host program will be made available via My OIP.